onurbilginnn/principal-solutions-csharp1/README.md

 <h4>Duplicate Detection:</h4>
 <p>An app that inputs five numbers, between 10 and 100.
 If the user enters a duplicate value the app should not record the data to the array.</p>

-<h4>Duplicate Detection:</h4>
-<p>An app that inputs five numbers, between 10 and 100.
-If the user enters a duplicate value the app should not record the data to the array.</p>
 <h4>Prime Number Check:</h4>
 <p>Determining which of the integers between 1 - 100 are prime numbers.</p>
 <h4>Two Sets Control:</h4>
 <p>Controlling the given two sets if they are equal and calculating the intersection and union sets.</p>
 <h4>Two Dices Roll:</h4>
 <p>Rolling two dices randomly and calculating sum of their values.
 Then counting the occurences of these summations</p>
+<h4>Chess Knight Move Manually:</h4>
+<p>Create an 8x8 chess board, and ask the user to place the knight on a specific location on the chess board.
+Then ask the user to move the knight around the board.
+The knight should move like "L" according to the chess rules, it should'nt leave the chess board and should not go to the same square twice.
+Chess board squares should be indicated as "0" and the visited squares should be indicated as "1". </p>

 <h2>*** Numbers ***</h2>